-React is an extremely powerful library created by Facebook for front-end development, which allows the developer to build user interfaces.
+React is an extremely powerful library created by Facebook for front-end development.

 What is React?

 At the end of March 2022, Facebook announced the release of React v18.0, which included new features, like automatic batching, transitions, new suspense features, new client and server rendering APIs, new strict mode behaviors, new hooks and more.